 All while the stars sparkled, and the moon waltzed with my shadows

-I danced to nature’s song until my body glistened, and my breath can no longer keep up with my movements
+I danced to nature’s song until my body glistened, and my breath can no longer

 And fell asleep on the grass between the jungle gym and the tree